nsbarr/self-therapy/content/posts/ifs.md

 >My twenty-seven years of experience using this model... tell me that many people can do a great deal of work on themselves without a therapist.
 They may not be able to unburden all their exiles, but they can reverse the atmosphere of their inner worlds from one of self-loathing to self-love and Self-leadership.
 Also, people who are in therapy will find the book a useful guide for their between-session work on themselves.
 Therapy is too expensive in both time and money for many people.
 I’m grateful that this book allows IFS to extend its reach to those who would not otherwise have access to it.

 While this sounds wonderful on paper, the reality is that self-therapy can be quite hard to do.
 IFS protocols can be complex and unwieldy.
 For example, consider the “6 Fs,” a protocol for building a relationship between Self and a Protector.
-The 6 Fs entail: **finding** the part by tuning in to emotions, thoughts, or body sensations; **focusing** on the part by gathering your attention around it; **fleshing out** the details of the part, like its name, its appearance, or what it's saying; checking how you **feel** toward the part to ensure that you are feeling the openness of Self and not the judgement of another part; **befriending** the part by learning more about what it does, why it does it, and how long it's been doing it; and finally learning about its **fears** by asking what it's afraid would happen if it stopped doing its job – this usually points to the Exile that it's protecting.
+The 6 Fs entail: **finding** the part by tuning in to emotions, thoughts, or body sensations; **focusing** on the part by gathering your attention around it; **fleshing out** the details of the part, like its name, its appearance, or what it's saying; checking how you **feel** toward the part to check for judgment or reactivity from other parts; **befriending** the part by learning more about what it does, why it does it, and how long it's been doing it; and finally learning about its **fears** by asking what it's afraid would happen if it stopped doing its job – this usually points to the Exile that it's protecting.

-1. **Find.** The individual turns their attention inwards and finds what’s happening inside by locating an emotion, thought, or body sensation they want to work with.<br/>
-2. **Focus.** The individual gathers their attention around this internal part.<br/>
-3. **Flesh out.** The individual learns basic details about the part: its name, what it looks like, what it’s saying, etc.<br/>
-4. **Feel.** The individual checks how they feel toward the part before going any further.
-If they feel open, curious, compassionate, etc., then they continue.
-If they are feeling judgment, aversion, or just going blank, it means they are “blended,” or partially taken over by another part.
-They either reconnect with Self-energy, or switch focus to that part.<br/>
-5. **Befriend.** The individual learns more about how the part operates: what is the job it does, how long has it been doing that job, how it feels about that job, etc.<br/>
-6. **Fears.** The individual learns what fears the part has by asking what is it scared would happen if it stopped doing its job.
-The individual validates and negotiates those fears, giving the part hope that they can show them alternative ways of caring for their system.

-When I attempt to do self-therapy, I count four jobs I must do simultaneously: (i) access the Self-energy to hold a therapeutic field; (ii) stay in relationship with the target part; (iii) adhere to the relevant IFS protocol, such as the 6 Fs; and (iv) note any insights gleaned from the session.
+When I attempt to follow the 6 Fs, I count four jobs I must do simultaneously: (i) access the Self-energy to hold a therapeutic field; (ii) stay in relationship with the target part; (iii) remember and adhere to the protocol, and (iv) note any insights gleaned from the session.

 Historically, I've simply found it too hard to do this.
 Other aspiring practitioners report similar challenges.
 IFS seems to suffer from a basic design flaw: while its protocols make self-therapy possible, those same protocols make self-therapy very difficult.